Ricky Stenhouse Jr.

-Ride: No. 17 Roush Fenway Racing Ford
+2014 Ride: No. 17 Roush Fenway Racing Ford

-Crew chief: Mike Kelley
+2014 Crew Chief: Mike Kelley

 2014 Points finish: 27th

-2014 Stats: 35 starts, zero wins, one top 5, five top 10s, zero poles, zero laps led, two DNFs, 22.4 average finish, 21.7 average start
+2014 Stats: 35 starts, 0 wins, 1 top five, 5 top 10s, 0 poles, 0 laps led, 2 DNFs, 22.4 average finish, 21.7 average start

-High point: Ricky Stenhouse, Jr. chased after his first Sprint Cup win in March at Bristol Motor Speedway, finishing runner-up to teammate Carl Edwards.
+High point: Ricky Stenhouse Jr. chased after his first Sprint Cup win in March at Bristol Motor Speedway, finishing runner-up to teammate Carl Edwards.
 Stenhouse never got to the lead in that race, though, and couldn’t get there the rest of the season.
-He didn’t make it back to the top 5 again, either, after that.
+He didn’t make it back to the top five again, either, after that.
 He followed up the Bristol showing with a 34th at Fontana, 40th at Martinsville and 26th at Texas, runs much more representative of his season.

 Low point: Stenhouse didn’t qualify for the October race at Talladega.
 Until that point, it was unheard of for a Roush Fenway car to miss a race.
 The ill-conceived qualifying procedure didn’t help any, but he also entered the race 27th in the standings, so when his time wasn’t good enough and the Chase drivers chose to stay out of the draft, he got knocked out.

 Summary: After a lackluster rookie season, Stenhouse took two steps back during his sophomore campaign.
 His average finish dropped from 18.9 in 2013 to 22.4 in 2014, he slipped from 19th to 27th in the standings and scored a whopping 152 less points.
 Stenhouse also missed a race after not qualifying at Talladega and was the only driver inside the top 34 in the standings not to lead a lap.

 2015 Outlook: Despite Stenhouse’s struggles during his first two years in Cup, he appears to have sponsorship locked up at Roush Fenway for 2015.
-Zest will return as a primary sponsor and Fastenal has decided to stick with the organization despite Edwards’ departure.
+Zest will return as a primary sponsor and Fastenal has decided to stick with the organization despite Edwards’s departure.
 They will cover some races for Stenhouse, while the promotion of best friend Trevor Bayne might improve RFR chemistry.